pratikramesh1/pratikramesh1.github.io/README.md

 ## **About Me**

-I’m a 2nd year Ph.D. student at Georgia Tech, advised by **[Judy Hoffman](https://faculty.cc.gatech.edu/~judy/)**, where my research centers around understanding and editing the behaviour of deep neural networks.
-Specifically, my interests span representation learning, model merging and efficient deep learning.
-Recently, my work has revolved around fusing fine-tuned models in settings such as multi-task learning, federated learning, and continual learning.
+I’m a 2nd year Ph.D. student at Georgia Tech, advised by **[Judy Hoffman](https://faculty.cc.gatech.edu/~judy/)**, focusing on understanding and editing the behavior of deep neural networks.
+My primary interests span representation learning, model merging, and efficient deep learning.
+Recently, my work has centered on fusing and editing fine-tuned models within multi-task learning, federated learning, and continual learning contexts.

 I earned my master's in ECE in 2022 at Georgia Tech, advised by **[Rishikesan Kamaleswaran](https://bioinformatics.gatech.edu/rishikesan-kamaleswaran)**, where I worked on machine translation on clinical sensor data as a research assistant.

-I'm honored to have received the **Herbert P. Haley fellowship** by Georgia Tech for the years 2023-2024.
+I'm honored to be a recipient of the Herbert P. Haley Fellowship at Georgia Tech for 2023-2024.

 ### **Research Interests**
-- Efficient Deep Learning
+- Representation Learning
 - Model Merging
-- Transfer Learning
+- Efficient Deep Learning
-- Bias Detection & Robustness
+- Generative Models

 <p align="center">
   <a href="mailto:pratikramesh@gatech.edu">email</a> |